Start here.

 Where to start reading

-If you want context on what Signal Desk watches and why, start with Why this signal desk exists.
+If you want context on what this site watches and why, start with Why this AI analysis site exists.

 If you want the political economy of AI at work, read Productivity for whom?
 The political split forming around AI.